3poundstomatoes(use as many tomatoes as you would like to process)

 Place the dehydrator trays in the dehydrator.

-Set the dehydrator to 125°F or desired temperature, and dehydrate until dry but still pliable, usually 8–24 hours depending on thickness and humidity.
+Set the dehydrator to 125°F (or 115–135°F depending on preference) and dehydrate until dry but still pliable, usually 8–24 hours depending on thickness and humidity.

 Oven Method (Alternative)